Ivy Shao: 2016–2017: Breakout role in Back to 1989, The Perfect Match

 Her first breakthrough in the industry was when she received her first lead role in 2016 hit drama, Back to 1989 with Marcus Chang.
 The drama was the highest rated drama in recent years and was massively popular.
 She then followed up the drama with another leading role in 2017's The Perfect Match, co-starring with Wu Kang-jen.

 2018-present: Foray into Mainland China and release of debut album, Drizzle

 In 2018, Shao appeared in a mainland Chinese drama, HBS's Sweet Combat.
 She also played the lead role in EBC's Love & π, co-starring with Ben Wu.
 She then appeared in CSIC 2, playing the main lead in the second arc of the story.

 In 2019, Shao also starred in the movies Stand By Me and Deep Evil, and appeared as a guest star in The 9th Precinct.
 In the same year, she released her debut album, Drizzle.

-Shao is currently starring in Netflix and SETTV's collaboration, The Devil Punisher alongside Mike He.
+Shao is currently starring in Netflix and SETTV collaboration, The Devil Punisher alongside Mike He.